-□ Business centre (e.g. computers, printers, internet access) ☑ Chapel / prayer room ☑ Communal laundries ☑ Community room or centre ☑ Dining room ☑ Gardens ☑ Gym ☑ Hairdressing or beauty room ☑ Library ☐ Storage area for boats / caravans ☒ Tennis court [full] ☒ Village bus or transport ☐ Workshop ☒ Other: Archery, Croquet, Gem Club, Bridge Club hat is not funded from the General on access or sharing of facilities (e Services Charge paid by residents or if g with an aged care facility).
-6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? ✓ Yes ☐ No Name of residential aged care facility and name of the approved provider: Oxley Grove Care Community, DPG Services Pty Ltd ACN 090 007 999.
-Note from the scheme operator: The party listed above is not a related party of the scheme operator.
-Note: Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
+□ Business centre (e.g. computers, printers, internet access) □ Chapel / prayer room □ Communal laundries □ Community room or centre □ Dining room □ Gardens □ Gym □ Hairdressing or beauty room □ Library ☐ Storage area for boats / caravans ☒ Tennis court [full] ☒ Village bus or transport ☐ Workshop ☒ Other: Archery, Croquet, Gem Club, Bridge Club , hat is not funded from the General on access or sharing of facilities (e Services Charge paid by residents or if g with an aged care facility).
+6.2 Does the village have an onsite, attached, adjacent or co-located residential aged care facility? te, acent or sidential Name of residential aged care facility and name of the approved provider: Note : Aged care facilities are not covered by the Retirement Villages Act 1999 (Qld).
 The retirement village operator cannot keep places free or guarantee places in aged care for residents of the retirement village.
 To enter a residential aged care facility, you must be assessed as eligible by an Aged Care Assessment Team (ACAT) in accordance with the Aged Care Act 1997 (Cwth) .
 Exit fees may apply when you move from your retirement village unit to other accommodation and may involve entering a new contract.
 Part 7 - Services 7.1 What services are provided to all village residents (funded from the General Services Charge fund paid by residents)? residents.
 Managing the community are.
 Managing security at the retire.
 Maintaining the security systems safety equipment (if any).
-Maintaining fire-fighting and pretirement village. ge for the benefit and enjoyment of as and facilities. ement village. em, emergency help system and/or
+Maintaining fire-fighting and predirement village. ge for the benefit and enjoyment of as and facilities. ement village. em, emergency help system and/or

 - Maintaining, repairing and replacing units and items in, on or attached to the units (except where this is a resident's responsibility).
 Monitoring and eradicating pests (except where this is a resident's responsibility).
-Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel. - Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village. - Maintaining any licences required in relation to the retirement village. - Paying operating costs in connection with the ownership and operation of the retirement village. - Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate. - Complying with the Retirement Villages Act 1999. - Any other general service funded via a general services charges budget for a financial year.

-'Support Services' (provided to residents of serviced apartments only) are:
+Engaging staff and contractors necessary for the operation of the retirement village, which may include a village manager, cleaning and maintenance personnel, security personnel, personal care and nursing personnel and/or relief personnel.
+Arranging for administrative, secretarial, book-keeping, accounting and legal services necessary for the operation of the retirement village.
+Maintaining any licences required in relation to the retirement village.
+Paying operating costs in connection with the ownership and operation of the retirement village.
+Maintaining insurances relating to the retirement village that are required by the Retirement Villages Act 1999 or contemplated by a residence contract or that the scheme operator otherwise deems appropriate.
+Complying with the Retirement Villages Act 1999.
+Any other general service funded via a general services charges budget for a financial year.
+'Support Services' (provided to residents of serviced apartments only) are: Weekly housekeeping.
+Minimum two meals per day served in the dining area. - Weekly supply of laundered linen.

-- Weekly housekeeping.

-- Minimum two meals per day served in the dining area.

-- Weekly supply of laundered linen.